TabStruct - Tabular Structural Fidelity#

 • Structural fidelity - Does the generator respect the causal structures of real data?

-• Classification & regression pipelines built on scikit-learn, with optional neural-network backbones.
+• Classification and regression pipelines built on scikit-learn, with optional neural-network backbones.

 Installation#